-The ratio of Eligible Own Funds to the SCR stands at 160% and within the Company's Board approved risk appetite.
+The Company has Unrestricted Tier 1 capital of €133.7m.
+Allowing for the impact of the Ancillary Own Funds, the ratio of Eligible Own Funds to the SCR stands at 153% which remains within the Company's Board approved risk appetite.